The Arctic

 o thawing permafrost and

-o over very long term warmed sea floor methane hydrates.
+o over a very long term - warmed sea floor methane hydrates.

 These regions hold three to four times all the carbon in the atmosphere.

-The loss of all the summer sea ice will increase the rate of Arctic warming 3.5 times (D Lawrence 2008) which will boost the rate of methane emissions from the Arctic.
+The loss of all the summer sea ice will increase the rate of Arctic warming 3.5 times (D Lawrence 2008) which will boost the rate of carbon emissions from the Arctic.

-Since the record sea ice loss of 2007, the atmospheric methane concentration has been increasing and the scientists say this increase is due to wetland carbon feedback emissions, some of which is coming from the rapidly warming subarctic regions Arctic.
+Since 2006, the atmospheric methane concentration has been increasing fast, and the scientists say this increase is partly due to wetland carbon feedback emissions, some of which is coming from the rapidly warming subarctic regions Arctic.

 Wetlands are fast responders to an increase in regional warming.

-Land based permafrost responds slower to warming as the methane is emitted as a result of micro-organisms digesting the thawed organic material.
+Land based permafrost responds slower to warming, than wetlands, as the methane is emitted as a result of micro-organisms digesting the thawed organic material.

 Loss of Arctic summer sea ice effect on Northern hemisphere PDF.